Cities & Public ServicesSeptember 21, 2023

 “Governments need to focus not only on adapting urban settlements, but also in mitigating the effects to prevent temperatures from reaching unlivable levels,” Tapias explained.

 That means prioritizing taking measures that support a city’s particular goals when it comes to promoting urban sustainability and heat reduction.
 For some locales, that might mean decreasing the number of vehicles allowed on the road, whereas for others, it might mean introducing new transportation options that align with those goals.
-Dassault Systèmes customer Irizar, for example, designs buses and coaches that reduce less CO2 than traditional options.
 By prioritizing working with companies like Irizar and others with similar missions, and considering the variety of ways to make transportation more sustainable, cities can take a multi-pronged approach to cooling off urban areas.

-Planting trees, simple as it may sound, is an important tool in cooling off cities.
-It’s well-documented that wealthier neighborhoods in cities tend to have more trees and green spaces than poorer areas, contributing to significant differences in temperature within urban areas.
+Planting trees, simple as it may sound, is an important tool in cooling off cities and fighting climate change.
+It’s well-documented that wealthier neighborhoods tend to have more trees and green spaces than poorer areas, contributing to significant differences in temperature within urban areas.
 By providing shade, trees cool their surroundings, reducing the need for air conditioning and cooling off surfaces like pavement sidewalks, parking lots, and streets.
+They also absorb carbon dioxide, making them a net-positive tool for improving air quality.

-Trees provide shade on a pedestrian walkway - urban sustainability - Dassault Systemes
+Trees provide shade on a pedestrian walkway to mitigate the impact of urban heat - Dassault Systemes

 Shade provided by trees cools off city dwellers